ART CLASSIC CARS

 - only the ASA spider, of which a dozen were built, had a vetroresina (glassfibre) body.

-Historian Franco Varisco wrote that ASA considered a vetroresina bodywork for the 411, but nobody ever heard of such a car ever built - so far...
+Historian Franco Varisco wrote that ASA considered a vetroresina bodywork for the 411, but nobody had ever seen such a car ever built - so far...

 ASA racing history facts